ClockworkNet/eslint-config-clockwork/README.md

 ## Usage

-Create a `.eslint.json` file in the root level of your project and add this:
+Create a `.eslintrc` file in the root level of your project and add this:
 ```json
 {
     "extends": "clockwork"